loconomics-au/coop-website/README.md

 #### Principle #7: Concern for Community
 While focusing on member needs, cooperatives work for the sustainable development of communities through policies and programs accepted by the members.

+### What is a Platform Co-op?
+Platform cooperativism is a growing international movement that builds a fairer future of work.
+It’s about social justice and the bottom line.
+Rooted in democratic ownership,co-op members, technologists, unionists, and freelancers create a concrete near-future alternative to the extractive sharing economy.

+Making good on the early promise of the Web to decentralize the power of apps, protocols, and websites, platform co-ops allow households with low and volatile income to benefit from the shift of labor markets to the Internet.
+Steering clear of the belief in one-click fixes of social problems, the model is poised to vitalize people-centered innovation by joining the rich heritage and values of co-ops with emerging Internet technologies.
+[Platform Cooperativism Consortium](https://platform.coop/about)